dzvid/rocket-shoes/notes.md

 7 Add item to cart

+**Redux gist**:

+> The whole state of your app is stored in an object tree inside a single store.
+The only way to change the state tree is to emit an action, an object describing what happened.
+To specify how the actions transform the state tree, you write pure reducers

 - When the user click in add to cart, the object is passed to the cart reducer.
   For this the `connect()` method from react-redux will be used.
 The method allows the component to connect to the redux store state (remember we added the Provider component in the App as a wrapper of the application components, the provider makes the connect method actually works).
   Each component connected to redux has a `dispatch` prop, this method allows to send the actions to the reducer/redux (When a dispatch method is executed, all the reducers listen to all the actions.
 They proccess the action according to the action type supported).